 2019+IMAGE+V1+-+FROM+MIRANDA.jpg

-Pawâkan Macbeth
+Pawâkan

-A Cree Takeover by Reneltta Arluk
+A Cree Takeover of Macbeth by Reneltta Arluk

 “We Cree have a legend of the Wihtiko; it is an evil being with an insatiable hunger.
 The more it eats, the hungrier and bigger it gets.
 The students always draw a comparison between the Wihtiko and Macbeth.
 Macbeth relates to many themes that are prevalent in Cree legends: greed, loyalty, love, horror, and balance.”